PawseySC/container-workflows/_episodes/09-python.md

 CMD ["python", "my_app.py"]
 ```

-* `requirements.txt` - What python packages we want to install with pip
+* `requirements.txt`: what python packages we want to install with pip

 ```
 numpy